EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 The Sender Key/IV stored in the Sender Context and the Recipient Keys/IVs stored in the Recipient Contexts are derived according to the same scheme defined in Section 3.2 of {{I-D.ietf-core-object-security}}.

-The 3-tuple (Cid, Sender ID, Partial IV) is called Transaction Identifier (Tid), and SHALL be unique for each Base Key.
+The 3-tuple (Cid, Sender ID, Partial IV) is called Transaction Identifier (Tid), and SHALL be unique for each Master Secret.
 The Tid is used as a unique challenge in the COSE object of the protected CoAP request.
 The Tid is part of the Additional Authenticated Data (AAD, see Section of 5.2 of {{I-D.ietf-core-object-security}}) of the protected CoAP response message, which is how unicast responses are bound to multicast requests.

 # Message Exchange # {#mess-exchange}

-Each multicast request message and unicast response message is protected and processed as specified in {{I-D.ietf-core-object-security}}, with the modifications described in following sections.
+Each multicast request message and unicast response message is protected and processed as specified in {{I-D.ietf-core-object-security}}, with the modifications described in the following sections.
 Furthermore, error handling and processing of invalid messages are performed according to the same principles adopted in {{I-D.ietf-core-object-security}}.

 ## The COSE object## {#ssec-cose-object}

 When creating a protected CoAP message, all the endpoints in the group compute the COSE object as defined in Section 5 of {{I-D.ietf-core-object-security}}, with the following modifications.

+1. The value of the "Partial IV" parameter in the "protected" field is set to the Sender Sequence Number and SHALL be present in both multicast requests and unicast responses.
+Specifically, a multicaster endpoint sets the value of "Partial IV" to the Sender Sequence Number from its own Sender Context, upon sending a multicast request message.
+Similarly, a listener endpoint sets the value of "Partial IV" to the Sender Sequence Number from its own Sender Context, upon sending a unicast response message.

-1. The "protected" field of the "Headers" field SHALL include also the following parameter:
+2. The "protected" field of the "Headers" field SHALL include also the following parameter:

    * gid : its value is set to the Context Identifier (Cid) of the group's Security Context.
 This parameter is optional if the message is a CoAP response.

-2. The Additional Authenticated Data (AAD) considered to compute the COSE object is extended.
-In particular, the "external_aad_resp" considered for secure response messages and detailed in Figure 6 of {{I-D.ietf-core-object-security}} SHALL include also the following parameter:
+3. The Additional Authenticated Data (AAD) considered to compute the COSE object is extended.
+In particular, the "external_aad" considered for secure response messages SHALL include also the following parameter:

    * cid : bstr, contains the Context Idenfier (Cid) of the Security Context considered to protect the request message (which is same as the Cid considered to protect the response message).

-3. Before transmitting any secure CoAP message, the sender endpoint uses its own private key to create a counter signature of the COSE_Encrypt0 object (Appendix C.4 of {{I-D.ietf-cose-msg}}).
+4. Before transmitting any secure CoAP message, the sender endpoint uses its own private key to create a counter signature of the COSE_Encrypt0 object (Appendix C.4 of {{I-D.ietf-cose-msg}}).
 Then, the counter signature is included in the Header of the COSE object in its "unprotected" field.

 ## Protecting CoAP Messages ## {#ssec-transmission}